JoyOfCodingPDX/GettingStarted/README.md

 Feel free to [create issues](../../issues) for this repository if you find something missing or confusing.

-It's even better, though, when someone contribute their own changes (add new scripts, augment documentation, fix type-os, etc.), to this repository.
+It's even better, though, when someone contributes their own changes (add new scripts, augment documentation, fix type-os, etc.), to this repository.
 Please make a (public) [fork](https://help.github.com/en/articles/fork-a-repo) of this